gdut-wj/CSS-The-Definitive-Guide-4th-zh/book/ch7.md

 ### 7.2.9 Replaced Elements

 So far, we’ve been dealing with the horizontal formatting of nonreplaced block boxes in the normal flow of text.
 Block-level replaced elements are a bit simpler to manage.
-All of the rules given for nonreplaced blocks hold true, with one exception: if width is auto, then the width of the element is the content’s intrinsic width.
+All of the rules given for nonreplaced blocks hold true, with one exception: if `width` is `auto`, then the `width` of the element is the content’s intrinsic width.
 The image in the following example will be 20 pixels wide because that’s the width of the original image:

 ```html
 <img src="smile.svg" style="display: block; width: auto; margin: 0;" />
 ```

 If the actual image were 100 pixels wide instead, then it would be laid out as 100 pixels wide.
-It’s possible to override this rule by assigning a specific value to width.
+It’s possible to override this rule by assigning a specific value to `width`.
 Suppose wemodify the previous example to show the same image three times, each with a different width value:

 ```html
 <img src="smile.svg" style="display: block; width: 25px; margin: 0;" />